GeoffreyHayward/M814-16K-Foley/.junie/guidelines.md

   - Include descriptive help-pages, written in Markdown, in the `user-manual` folder.
 Also, when requirements change, keep the user manual in sync.
   - Keep the developer guide, found in the `developer-guide` folder, in sync with all changes.
   - Feel free to add and edit requirements when you see gaps.
 You are also free to add comments to requirements in the corresponding `Comments:` section (Comment as `Junin AI` within the commenter name block).
+  - Also look for and apply all relevant non-functional requirements.
+    - And append, as a list each non-functional that was applied, to the written functional requirement.